Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Wait, you don't curse.

-I want to I want to just I got time for one more ask me an important question okay does it involve your boner or her what the hell what you what
+I wanna I wanna just I got time for one more ask me an important question okay doesn't involve your boner or her what the hell what you what

-I suppose.
-As like a hot guy with like a, that, you know, like, why?
-I had to develop a personality because I thought that I would never find a wife.
+as like a hot guy with like a that you know like why I had to develop a personality because I thought that I would never find a wife

-So take your mind off the fact that you're not.
-I think that you were, you probably, like, you've probably always been great with the ladies.
+take their mind off the fact that I think that you were you probably like uh you've probably always been great with the ladies and you developed it makes me

 angry.
 Why is a guy that looks good also funny?
-It's kind of artistic.
+It's kind of ours.

 I'm not that funny.
 No, you're funny, bro.